rushikeshya/rushikeshya/README.md

 <p>
  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />
+  🎓   Graduate student with a passion for Data Science and Machine Learning.
+My journey began during my engineering studies and has led me to become proficient in various Python libraries essential for data science. <br/><br/>

  ✌️   Enjoy to do programming and sharing knowledge <br/><br/>
  ❤️   Love to writing code and learning new features<br/><br/>